Here’s exactly How to Cook Perfect Rice, so you never end up with mushy rice or hard pieces ever again!

 What’s with the towel, you ask?
 Well, it absorbs the condensation coming off of the rice as it steams so it doesn’t “rain” back down onto the top of the rice, which makes it soggy.
 SCIENCE!

 Turn the heat down to the lowest setting.
 Set a timer for 15 minutes and walk away.
-Have a beer and peruse my latest pins on Pinterest in the meantime.
+Have a drink and peruse my latest pins on Pinterest in the meantime.

 When the timer goes off, turn the heat off and set another timer for 10 minutes.
-Finish your beer (or, you know, open another one).
 Leave the lid on the pot.
-Do not peek.
+Do not peek!

 When that second timer goes off, remove the lid and the towel and use a fork to fluff the rice into those perfect individual grains.